devrel-workshop/101-AI-and-py/docs/01-training.md

 Here you find all steps to create and run an image to train the model previously design with AI Notebook.

+### Script creation

+ℹ️ You can access to the solutions in the folder [src/training/solution](../src/training/solution) ℹ️

+Follow the instructions in the [/src/training/train.py](../src/training/train.py) file to add code to train the model.

+If you need to debug your Python application you can run locally your training (beware of the performances you don't have GPU locally).
+To run your training locally:
+	- install dependencies: `pip install -r requirements.txt`
+	- set the environment variables:
+		- `export NB_OF_EPOCHS=1`
+		- `export DEVICE_TO_USE=cpu`
+		- `export PATH_TO_DATASET=/workspace/101-AI-and-py/src/training/local-dataset/data.yaml`
+		- `export PATH_TO_EXPORTED_MODEL=./`
+	- run the training: `python train.py`

+⚠️ The [src/training/local-dataset](../src/training/local-dataset) is only a subset of the real dataset for testing / debugging only ⚠️

 ### Image build

 The Python script need to access to two paths: